 Special effects man has a tough job

-Rainbow colored smoke; shirts which float out of the automatic washer all ironed and folded; row boats which speed like PT boats; palm trees that wave and bow.
+Rainbow colored smoke; shirts that float out of the automatic washer all ironed and folded; row boats that speed like PT boats; palm trees that wave and bow.

 Such special effects on “I Dream of Jeannie” are my unholy bailiwick.